walokra/markdown-page-generator-plugin/Readme.md

 Plugin creates static HTML pages with Maven and Markdown.
 Uses [pegdown](https://github.com/sirthias/pegdown) Markdown processor.

-You can configure the input and output directories and which files to copy.
+You can configure the input and output directories, which files to copy and which pegdown options are used.
 You can also include custom header and footer and general title.

 Default configuration which can be overridden: